-When communicating with a person who is in such a state of euphoria, you can notice that he answers questions crumpled, after a pause, sometimes not in the subject, and also forgets about the rules of behaviour in society.
+When communicating with a person in such a state of euphoria, you can notice that he answers questions crumpled, after a pause, sometimes not in the subject, and forgets about the rules of behavior in society.
 The interlocutor is touched by the obvious things – people and phenomena that have not previously attracted much attention.

 Euphoria and Hormones

 The state of unexpected mood elevation, namely euphoria, is closely related to hormones such as endorphin, dopamine, serotonin, and oxytocin.
 Depending on the concentration of each hormone, they can cause different states – from a pleasant calm mood to complete happiness.
 Endorphins and dopamine are dominant in the onset of euphoria.

 Dopamine is one of the most important neurotransmitters responsible for the feeling of pleasure, joy, and happiness, which accompanies euphoria.
 Increased secretion of dopamine is observed during physical exertion, for example.
 Also, pleasure centers in the brain can be activated by alcohol or drugs.
 In various morbid states of the psyche, dopamine can be released into the bloodstream for no apparent reason.

 Neurons also produce endorphins in the brain.
 They create a feeling of happiness and reduce stress and pain and protect our psyche from fear.
 An increased release of endorphins is observed, for example, during a parachute jump, when euphoria gains a peak value.

 You may also like to read: Motivation for Success: How to Motivate Yourself to Successfully Achieve Goals in Life?